jpruiz84/bpmp-virt/README.md

 - Reads the *virtual-pa* property from the guest device tree to pass the BPMP VMM guest VPA to the BPMP guest proxy module.

-Modifications to the BPMP driver are included in a patch against NVIDIA kernel-5.10 with tag jetson_35.3.1
+Modifications to the BPMP driver are included in patches against the NVIDIA kernel-5.10 with tag jetson_35.3.1

-		kernel-5.10_bpmp-virt.patch

 ## Installation steps